zkry/tessellation/README.md

 ## Installation

-Currently this package has not been uploaded.
-I will update this README when it is but for the time being if you want to use this you can just copy and require the "tessellation.rkt" file.
-Also make sure you have https://github.com/soegaard/metapict installed.
-If you are having problems, make sure that metapict is at it's most recent version.
+To use this package you can install it from the racket packet server at https://pkgs.racket-lang.org/package/tessellation .
+This packet depends on the metapict library (https://github.com/soegaard/metapict) and should work with the latest version.